Ti576/Aperol_Mixer/README.md

 * Random wires and resistors

-* MOSFETS to drive the motor.
+* 3 MOSFETS to drive the motors.
 I used IRF3205s

 * 12v Power supply and matching plug socket

 * A suitable block of wood for the base

 * A glitter ball!
 Bear in mind that you'll be using it upside down so you don't want a vase or anything with a flat base as it'll look wierd.
-I ended up using on intended as a hanging basket.
+I ended up using one intended as a hanging basket.

 * A bicycle spoke or similar stiff wire